 It's hard to beat NordVPN's sheer number of protection protocols.
 The company is also located in Panama, whose laws protect your privacy even more.

-One of the ways in which NordVPN truly stands out as one of the best VPN services is the fact that it has specialized servers, which facilitate the usual activities such as using BitTorrent over VPN, but it also takes things a step further by allowing you to connect to the TOR Network.
-For those who don't now, TOR is an anonymous browser that hides your activity and also allows you to access the dark web.
-While connecting to a VPN and a TOR browser might be overkill to most, those who are extremely worried about anonymity will welcome this feature.
+One of the ways in which NordVPN truly stands out as one of the best VPN services is the fact that it has specialized servers, which facilitate the usual activities such as using BitTorrent over VPN.
+Still, it also takes things a step further by allowing you to connect to the TOR Network.
+TOR is an anonymous browser that hides your activity and will enable you to access the dark web for those who don't know.
+So while connecting to a VPN and a TOR browser might be overkill to most, those who are extremely worried about anonymity will welcome this feature.

 Adding to its suite of protection protocols is what NordVPN calls "Double VPN," meaning your connection to the internet is routed through two different remote servers.
 So if somehow one of them failed or was breached, you'd still be safe behind the other one.

 ExpressVPN lives up to its name, getting high marks on speed – even for servers located far from your physical location.
-It also excels in terms of privacy, maintaining a strict "no logs" policy whereby no details regarding your identity, location or IP are stored.
-It is also located in the British Virgin Islands which has very strict privacy protection laws.
+It also excels in privacy, maintaining a strict "no logs" policy whereby no details regarding your identity, location, or IP are stored.
+It is also located in the British Virgin Islands, which has stringent privacy protection laws.